-We’re so excited that you’re interested in submitting a game to DYM.
-This guide will help you deliver a game that’s high-quality and ready-to-use… for youth workers to play in ministries around the world!
+We’re so excited that you’re interested in submitting a file to DYM.
+This guide will help you deliver a programming element that’s high-quality and ready-to-use… for youth workers to play in ministries around the world!

 What To Include In Your Game Submission:

-- We recommend at least 10 Question/Answer slides if it's a game built with Trivia or Pixelate.
+- At least 10 Question/Answer slides if it's a game built with Trivia or Pixelate.

 Custom Title Graphics and Background should be: